 1 1/2 cups (210 g) all-purpose gluten free flour (I used my Better Than Cup4Cup blend, but Better Batter works, too)

 1/2 teaspoon xanthan gum (omit if your blend already contains it)

 1/4 teaspoon baking soda

 2 eggs (100 g, weighed out of shell) at room temperature, beaten*

 2 teaspoons pure vanilla extract

-2 ounces miniature chocolate chips (optional, but included in nutrition info below)
+2 ounces miniature or regular semi-sweet chocolate chips (optional, but included in nutrition info below)